joshvalencia7/FireflyX/tasks.md

 - Explore the features of the application (make simple sounds like DoReMi)

 ## Task 2
-- Recreate part of song with visual assistance (Only rRhythms no pitch yet ) - For this task we will be giving the child this simple rhythm as seen in Figure 1, for this specific task there will be no pitch present and all beats will be set in C. We will let the child listen to the song during this task.
+- Recreate part of song with visual assistance (Only rhythms no pitch yet ) - For this task we will be giving the child this simple rhythm as seen in Figure 1, for this specific task there will be no pitch present and all beats will be set in C. We will let the child listen to the song during this task.
 We will also give the children a visual representation on top of the actual music sheet, a preview of this can be seen in figure 2.
 The rest of the visual representation and the song can be seen and accessed on the site.

 #### Basic Rhythm Sheet
 ![Basic Rhythm Sheet](/assets/img/figure1.png)